 Aims and scope

-Journal of Venomous Animals and Toxins including Tropical Diseases (JVATiTD) is an open access interdisciplinary publication, dedicated to publish research on all aspects of toxins, venomous animals and their derivative products.
+Journal of Venomous Animals and Toxins including Tropical Diseases (JVATiTD) is a noncommercial open access interdisciplinary publication, dedicated to publish research on all aspects of toxins, venomous animals and their derivative products.
 Also publishes a broad range of papers covering topics in tropical medicine with a focus on infectious diseases, parasitology and immunology.
 Authors uncertain about the scope of a manuscript for the Journal are encouraged to contact editorial staff.
 This digital journal publishes only in English language and in a continuous publication model, with one issue per year.

 All articles published by the Journal of Venomous Animals and Toxins including Tropical Diseases are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.

 As authors of articles published in JVATiTD you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SciELO license agreement.

 Article-processing charges (APCs)